Hidden-Histories/Public-Resources/documentation/Tutorial_RemoteSiteVisit.md

 - Perhap the sign, or the front porches with their details could be used as image triggers.
 - Geolocative would also be fine - if you're OK doing a 360° installation, since some of it will be behind you, whether you like it or not!

-## Use Google Maps to get familiar with the site
+## Use Google Maps to measure the site

+So how far back is that sign, or the stairs?
+You can use Google Maps to roughly measure that distance.
+Later, we'll use that measurement to select a site near you to use for your simulation.

-I'll give basic directions, but here is the [Google Maps support page](https://support.google.com/maps/answer/144349).
+I'll give basic directions on how to use Google Maps, but here is the [Google Maps support page](https://support.google.com/maps/answer/144349).

-I would make tons of screenshots as documentation during the process described below!
+If I were you, I'd make tons of screenshots as documentation during the process described below!

 - Go to [Google Maps](https://www.google.com/maps) in your browser and search for your site.
 - Note the **scale bar** - we will need this!